NativePHP/awesome-nativephp/README.md

 Tags: logger app

+## Videos & Tutorials

 ### Laravel Full App Tutorial with NativePHP
 https://www.youtube.com/playlist?list=PLk7WHc3O9gjYkGYUXOCORXJMYFTC2A6Z5

-I made a playlist for this series where I create a NativePHP Todos app and link it upp with a separate Jetstream app.
+A series where [@ShaneDRosenthal](https://twitter.com/ShaneDRosenthal) creates a NativePHP Todos app and links it upp with a separate Jetstream app.
 Users can see what other team members are currently working on and what they have completed for the day/week etc.

 Type: electron

-Tags: todos app, laravel jetstream, full app tutorial
+Tags: app, laravel jetstream, tutorial

 ---